andrew-sklyarov/enslib-kafka/README.md

 # enslib-kafka
-How to use protobuf desirializer in InterSystems IRIS with %External.Messaging.KafkaClient
+How to use custom desirializer in InterSystems IRIS with %External.Messaging.KafkaClient